kiba/Writings/atg/chp7_realization.md

 If nothing happened, Parkinson would need to wait at least a week before SGC enacts their contingency plan.
 Meanwhile, Parkinson was forced to wait in a jail cell inside the military base.

 It was not a surprise.
-He went into this mission knowing what could happen, and he did a three day stays in a simulated jail to understand the consequence.
+He went into this mission knowing what could happen, and he did a three day stays in a simulated jail with simulated guards to understand the consequence.
+It was not the most pleasant experience.

-He was more worried about convincing the FBI, which in any other situation, would wisely believe that he wasn't who Parkinson said he was.
+He was more worried about convincing the FBI, which in any other situation, would wisely believe that he wasn't who he said he was.

-The only entertainment he has access to was the twenty-four hours news, which was always showing one more negative event after another.
+The only entertainment he has access to was the twenty-four hours news, which was always showing coverage of the election, and a clown of a presidential candidate.
+They're serious contemplating to elect a real estate mogul and give him access to nuclear weapons, and by extension the Stargate?
+This is lunacy.

 "You have a visitor," the guard said.

+Parkinson grudgingly put out his hands to be handcuffed, before they open up the door, and then escorted to a interrogation room.

 ***

 To his happy surprise, he sat down to confront a man who wasn't from the FBI.
-It was the Secretary of State.
-Gerry Parkinson knew that man and every senior members of the President's administration.
+It was the Secretary of State himself.
+He knew him as a senator from North Carolina back on his Earth.

 "So, you're quite the mystery man," the secretary of state said.
 "Explain to me how you obtained information."